The eerie clacking sound, like low-pitched wind chimes, stopped us in our tracks.

 The beauty of the waterfalls on Maui is that planning a waterfall chasing itinerary is quite easy.
 That’s because most of the island’s waterfalls are found off the iconic Road to Hana.

-To help you along, we’ve put together this list of the 15 best waterfalls in Maui, Hawaii.
+To help you along with planning your Hawaii vacation, we’ve put together this list of the 15 best waterfalls in Maui, Hawaii.

 Slip on some comfortable water sandals or water shoes for hiking – and happy waterfall hunting!